Lina Magull: Senior career

 One year later she started her senior career with the second division side FSV Gütersloh 2009 and helped them gain the promotion to the Bundesliga.
-In the season 2012/13 Magull signed a contract with VfL Wolfsburg.
+In the 2012–13 season Magull signed a contract with VfL Wolfsburg.
 She made her Frauen-Bundesliga debut on 23 September 2012 in the devastating 6–0 victory against VfL Sindelfingen.
-Just four days later, she successfully came on to make her Champions League debut in VfL Wolfsburg's 5–1 away win against the Polish club Unia Racibórz.
+Just four days later, she successfully came on to make her UEFA Women's Champions League debut in VfL Wolfsburg's 5–1 away win against the Polish club Unia Racibórz.
 On 14 November 2012, Magull scored her first league goal for VfL Wolfsburg against her former club Gütersloh in a game which eventually ended with 10–0 victory to Wolfsburg.

-She won the 2012–13 treble with Wolfsburg.
-On 12 November 2014, Magull scored two goals against SV Neulengbach to help Wolfsburg past through to the quarter-final of the 2014-15 UEFA Women's Champions League.
+She won the treble (Bundesliga, Champions League and DFB-Pokal Frauen) with Wolfsburg in 2012–13 and the continental double in 2013–14.
+On 12 November 2014, Magull scored two goals against SV Neulengbach to help Wolfsburg past through to the quarter-final of the 2014–15 UEFA Women's Champions League.
+She won the DFB-Pokal for the second time on 1 May 2015.

 On 21 May 2015, she extended her contract with Wolfsburg which will keep her at the German club until 2018.
 In addition, she was also loaned out to play for the Bundesliga side SC Freiburg so that she will have more chances to develop her career.
 In May 2016, her loan at SC Freiburg was extended for another year, running until 2017.
+She impressed over her three years at Freiburg, making 74 appearances in all competitions and scoring 34 goals.

+In 2018, she signed for Bayern Munich and quickly became a regular in their starting XI.
+She scored ten goals in her first season at the club, including two in the Champions League.
+In December 2019, she extended her contract to stay at Bayern until 2022.

+Magull became Bayern Munich captain and, during this time, the team won both the 2020–21 and 2022–23 Frauen-Bundesliga titles.
+She captained Die Frauen for three years.
+In November 2023, Lina decided to no longer captain the Bayern team, stating: "The captaincy was a bit of a burden for me.
+The decision allows me to focus more on myself again."
+In five and a half seasons with Bayern, Magull scored 40 goals in 159 competitive games.

+On 13 January 2024, after requesting to leave Bayern, it was announced that she signed with Serie A side Inter Milan.